kurtbaki/free-pdf-icons-vectors/README.md

-# free-pdf-icons-vectors
+## License
+Licensed under CC BY 4.0.
+Free to use with attribution.
-Free PDF icon vectors for web and UI design.
-Attribution required- link back to https://boostpdf.com
+You must credit BoostPDF and link back to https://boostpdf.com